jameskiper/Crime-and-Politics/README.md

 ## Introduction

 The project focuses on examining Violent Crimes rates per States and Population growth during the years 2011 throught 2020.
-- What are the top twe states with the highist and lowes crime rates over the past 10 years?
+- What are the top two states with the highist and lowes crime rates over the past 10 years?
 - Has there been any growth in the United states during the last 20 years.
 -